arvindd/.emacs.d/README.md

 By adding such a user-settings file, it is possible for whoever uses this repo to keep the settings updated from the repo, without the fear of overwriting their own settings.
 The file `.emacsuserpre` or `.emacsuserpost` will not be overwritten by repo update, because this file is outside the repo, and need to be created by the user.
 Samples of both these files are also in this repo.

-The file `.emacs` that is in the repo (and which needs to be moved to the home directory before using these settings) contain basic paths for various features (eg: `plansdir` where the org-mode files will be in, etc.). `emacshome` is like the top-most directory, relative to which other files are searched for.
+The file `.emacs` that is in the repo (and which needs to be moved to the home directory before using these settings) contain basic paths for various features (eg: `notesdir` where the org-mode files will be in, etc.). `emacshome` is like the top-most directory, relative to which other files are searched for.

 Any customisations done via the emacs customisation interface go into the `custom.el` file.